swax/NAISYS/docs/008-supervisor-users.md

 Cache keys are `cookie:${hashToken(token)}` or `apikey:${hashToken(apiKey)}`. `null` is cached for unknown tokens (short TTL) to short-circuit floods of bad requests.

-Any mutation that changes users or permissions (update, delete, grant, revoke, rotate-key, change-password) calls `authCache.clear()`.
+Any mutation that changes users or permissions (update, delete, grant, revoke, rotate-key, passkey delete, reset-passkeys) calls `authCache.clear()`.
 This is coarser than per-user invalidation but keeps the logic simple, and the cache rebuilds on the next request.
+Logout invalidates the single cache entry tied to the cookie.

 ## HATEOAS Implementation